IPv6-to-IPv6 Network Prefix Translation

 IPv6-to-IPv6 Network Prefix Translation (NPTv6) is a specification for IPv6 to achieve address-independence at the network edge, similar to network address translation (NAT) in Internet Protocol version 4 (IPv4).
 It has fewer architectural problems than IPv4 NAT; for example, it is stateless, uses a 1:1 address mapping and preserves the reachability attributed to the end-to-end principle.
-However, because the new address is chosen in a way that leaves the checksum unchanged (checksum-neutral mapping) the interface identifier bits change and this may break applications that embed data in them (such as IPsec).
+However, because the new address is chosen in a way that leaves the checksum unchanged (checksum-neutral mapping) the interface identifier bits may change when using prefixes smaller than /48, which could break applications that embed data in them (such as IPsec).
 Additionally, split-horizon DNS may be required for use in a business environment.